Classification of "large" black holes into seven families: Relation between stringy black holes and three-qubit states

 In this paper, we will use the following dictionary \cite{Linde},

 Kallosh and Linde \cite{Linde} investigated the black holes with four non-vanishing integer charges $q_{0}$, $p^{1}$, $p^{2}$, and $p^{3}$.
 In this paper, we only consider this kind of black holes.
-Thus, a black hole corresponds to a three-qubit pure state,
+Thus, the three-qubit state corresponding to a black hole of this kind can be written as follows,